 Valuable internship experiences not only include effective supervision, but also, a large component of mentoring.
-Mentors can help guide students through their training experience by having the opportunity to reflect on his or her experience in a supportive, educational atmosphere.
+Mentors can help guide students through their training experience by having the opportunity to reflect on their experience in a supportive, educational atmosphere.
 The mentor can pass on a wealth of experience and knowledge, and benefits from a fresh perspective and new ways of thinking.

-In early October, interns are provided with a list of psychologists who have volunteered to become their mentors.
-You will find a description of their professional interests and contact information.
+In early October, psychologists-in-training are provided with a list of psychologists who have volunteered to become their mentors, with description of their professional interests and contact information.
 Selecting a Mentor is optional.